 Pregnancy and breastfeeding make us more aware of our boobs than ever before.
-Below are some interesting facts about your mammaries that you probably never knew and that demonstrate why your breasts are a good example of brilliant design.
+Below are some interesting facts about your mammaries that you probably never knew, and that also demonstrate why your breasts are a good example of brilliant design.

-- Not only do nipples come in different colours and sizes but there are actually eight different kinds of nipples, all of which are normal.
+- Not only do nipples come in different colours and sizes but there are up to eight different kinds of nipples – including inverted, flat, puffy and protruding – all of which are normal.
 Some women even have a combination of types.

-- Like breasts, nipples come in different shapes including normal, flat, puffy and inverted.
-On average, a lactating woman has about four nipple openings to ensure that the milk spreads and mixes with saliva in the baby’s mouth aiding digestion.
+- On average, a lactating woman has about four nipple openings to ensure that the milk spreads and mixes with saliva in the baby’s mouth aiding digestion.

 - It is estimated that 1 in every 18 people have more the two nipples.
 One man actually had seven nipples, while a woman had a nipple on her foot and another had one on her thigh.

 - Nipple stimulation increases milk production.
 Breastfeeding works on a supply-and-demand principle.
 If you are breastfeeding and your milk supply is low, feed more often to increase your milk production.